 Web Design For SEO

-We all want to make sure that our new websites will appear on page 1 of organic search results and get thousands of free potential customers visiting the site every day.
+We all want to make sure that our new websites will appear on page one of organic search results and get thousands of free potential customers visiting the site every day.
 However, it’s easier said than done.

-Your website, after all, is just one of billions out there, so if you don’t know how to do it, getting to the first page would look near-impossible.
+Your website, after all, is just one of billions out there, so if you don’t know how to do it, getting to the first page would seem near-impossible.

 SEO is a general term used to describe all tricks and techniques used by website owners or webmasters to get to the first page in organic search engine results page (SERP).

 This is a systematic process where you will need to understand the basic elements that will boost your website’s ranking.